noir-lang/noir/docs/docs/about_aztec/roadmap/features_initial_ldt.md

 - Similar in purpose to `web3.js`/`ethers.js`/`viem`, but for interacting with Aztec Network nodes.
 The RPC interface for an Aztec node is necessarily different from that of an Ethereum node, because it deals with encrypted transactions and state variables.
 - A library for public/private key management.
-- Construct `Contract` instances from a Noir contract's JSON ABI.
+- Construct `Contract` instances from a Aztec.nr contract's JSON ABI.
 - Deploy new contracts to the Aztec LDT.
 - Construct tx requests, passing arguments to a function of a contract.
 - Sign tx requests.
 - Send txs to the LDT node, for simulating.
 - Send txs to the LDT node, to be sent to the LDT network.
-- Call `unconstrained` functions of a Noir contract, to perform `pure` calculations or retrieve state.
+- Call `unconstrained` functions of a Aztec.nr contract, to perform `pure` calculations or retrieve state.

 ## Aztec Local Developer Testnet Node